-4.1 The duty of candour procedure must be carried out by the responsible person as soon as possible, after becoming aware that an individual who has received a health,

-- The death of the person - A permanent lessening of bodily, sensory, motor, physiologic or intellectual functions - An increase in the person's medication - Changes to the structure of the person's body - The shortening of the life expectancy of the person - An impairment of the sensory, motor, or intellectual functions of the person which has lasted, or is likely to last, for a continuous period of at least 28 days - The person experiencing pain or psychological harm which has been, or is likely to be, experienced by the person for a continuous period of at least 28 days - The person requiring treatment by a registered health professional to prevent the death of the person; or any injury to the person which, if left untreated, would lead to one or more of the outcomes mentioned above
+- 4.1 The duty of candour procedure must be carried out by the responsible person as soon as possible, after becoming aware that an individual who has received a health, social care or social work service has been the subject of an unintended or unexpected incident that resulted in or could result in: - The death of the person. - A permanent lessening of bodily, sensory, motor, physiologic or intellectual functions. - An increase in the person's medication. - Changes to the structure of the person's body. - The shortening of the life expectancy of the person. - An impairment of the sensory, motor, or intellectual functions of the person which has lasted, or is likely to last, for a continuous period of at least 28 days. - The person experiencing pain or psychological harm which has been, or is likely to be, experienced by the person for a continuous period of at least 28 days. - The person requiring treatment by a registered health professional to prevent the death of the person; or any injury to the person which, if left untreated, would lead to one or more of the outcomes mentioned above.